 Disclaimer: This supply list includes affiliate links, meaning that your purchase may result in a few cents in payment to me, to support creating further resources like this one.
 Thanks a million!
 That being said, I will never suggest supplies that I do not personally use and fully recommend.

 The Small-Tipped Brush Pen

 The Tombow Fudenosuke (hard tip) brush pen is one of my favourite brush pen out there.
-It’s the first brush pen I ever used, and always recommend it for beginners.
+It’s the first brush pen I ever used, and it’s great for beginners.
 Because the tip is a little more inflexible than the soft tip or other brush pens, it’s a lot easier to control for someone who is new to calligraphy, and it also can create really beautiful thin strokes that are similar to the dip pen calligraphy style.

-Another great option for a small-tipped pen with a much smoother glide, is the Pentel Sign Pen.
+Another great option for a small-tipped pen with arguably a much more pleasing and smoother glide, is the Pentel Sign Pen.
 Less rigid, and with a “juicy”‘ finish, this is one of my go-to pens at the moment.

 Tombow Dual Brush Pen